RAT Configuration File

 - If this parameter is not provided, then

-section of the config file. - Default elevation raster 'geotif' file is downloaded along with global-database and uses SRTM-30_Plus version-8 data product which is provided by University of California San Diego (UCSD).
+metsim_domain_filemust be provided inMETSIMsection of the config file. - Default elevation raster 'geotif' file is downloaded along with global-database and uses SRTM-30_Plus version-8 data product which is provided by University of California San Diego (UCSD).
 This dataset is a 30-arc second resolution global topography/bathymetry grid developed from a wide variety of data sources.

 - If this parameter is not provided, then